 The American Heart Association (AHA), however, feels quite differently.
-In their recent “Presidential Advisory’ on saturated fat, their warning about coconut oil was dire: indulge, and you’re a dead man walking.
+In their 2017 “Presidential Advisory’ on saturated fat, their warning about coconut oil was dire: indulge, and you’re a dead man walking.
 What did the AHA suggest you consume instead?
 Vegetable oils derived from soy and corn – crops that are genetically modified and drenched in pesticides!

 Granted, the AHA’s no-saturated fat hardline makes good headlines – it was, briefly, global front-page news.
 But it’s also a mangling of what we know about dietary fat and an over-simplification designed to make people unnecessarily fearful of all fats, whether good, bad or indifferent.
 Talk about throwing the baby out with the (coconut) bath water!

 The ‘Dump-Sat-Fat-Now’ agenda is powered by Big Pharma.